In this blog article, I will discuss the main points, which in my view, are the core messages that we at UPM Raflatac want to convey.

 UPM Raflatac and the New Plastics Economy Global Commitment

-In addition to our eight Global Commitments (see the link below), there are three main features we want to highlight as we lead the way to more sustainable labeling.
+In addition to our eight Global Commitments, there are three main features we want to highlight as we lead the way to more sustainable labeling.

 1. Collaboration is key